 Important things to know about Home Learning at St Joseph’s Catholic School:

-Expectations of St Joseph’s Catholic School Teachers in relation to Home Learning:
+Expectations of St Joseph’s Catholic School Teachers in relation to Home Learning @ Alert Level 2:

-- Teachers will design learning tasks that consolidate learning from term 1 and that enhance your child’s love of learning.
+- Teachers will design learning tasks that consolidate previous learning and that enhance your child’s love of learning.

 St Joseph’s parents and whanau will contribute to Home Learning for their children by: